guillaume-elambert/devops-training/project-1/part-1.md

         - lb
 ```
 <!-- tab:Ansible container -->
-The 'master' container as I call it, is created using the `master.Dockerfile` file.
+The 'master' container, as I refer to it, is created using the `master.Dockerfile` file.
-It is attached to both 'web' and 'lb' networks so that it can interract bot all containers using SSH.
+It is connected to both the 'web' and 'lb' networks to interact with all containers using SSH.

-Here I do make docker compose wait it creates the load balancer and web server containers before creating it but as for HAProxy's container configuration, it is optionnal.
+In this case, I make Docker Compose wait until it creates the load balancer and web server containers before initializing the 'master' container.
+However, as with the HAProxy container configuration, it is optional.

-I am sharing some folders of my PC to the container so I can pass it some data such as Ansible configuration, Ansible playbooks and content that will be deployed to the other containers.
+I am sharing some folders of my PC to the container, enabling the passing of data such as Ansible configuration, Ansible playbooks, and content destined for deployment to other containers.

-The `working_dir` setting allow me to specify in which folder the binaries will start.
-Meaning, for example, that if you open bash and type `pwd`, you will get `/root/playbooks`.
+The `working_dir` setting allows me to specify in which folder the binaries will start.
+For instance, if you open a bash terminal and type `pwd`, you will get `/root/playbooks`.

-Now, the `entrypoint` part stands for what the container will do when started.
-With the current value, the container will send a command to `/bin/sh` which stands for reading an infinite file.
+Now, the `entrypoint` part determines what the container will do when started.
+With the current value, the container will send a command to `/bin/sh` which reads an infinite file, essentially a task that never ends.
-In other words: a task that will never ends.
-I am using this so the container doesn't stop after its creation and so we can then ask Ansible to deploy some stuff to the other containers.
+I am using this to ensure the container doesn't stop after its creation, allowing us to instruct Ansible to deploy content to other containers.

 ```yml
 master: